-Severe infusion reactions have been reported in <1% of patients in clinical trials of OPDIVO as a single agent.
-In Checkmate 057, Grade 2 infusion reactions occurred in 1% (3/287) of patients receiving OPDIVO as a single agent.
-In Checkmate 069, Grade 2 infusion reactions occurred in 3% (3/94) of patients receiving OPDIVO in combination with YERVOY.
-Discontinue OPDIVO in patients with severe or life-threatening infusion reactions.
-Interrupt or slow the rate of infusion in patients with mild or moderate infusion reactions.
+Severe infusion reactions have been reported in <1.0% of patients in clinical trials of OPDIVO as a single agent.
+Discontinue OPDIVO in patients with Grade 3 or 4 infusion reactions.
+Interrupt or slow the rate of infusion in patients with Grade 1 or 2.
+In Checkmate 057 and 066, Grade 2 infusion reactions occurred in 1.0% (5/493) of patients receiving OPDIVO.
+In Checkmate 025, hypersensitivity/infusion-related reactions occurred in 6% (25/406) of patients receiving OPDIVO and 1.0% (4/397) of patients receiving everolimus.
+In Checkmate 069, Grade 2 infusion reactions occurred in 3.2% (3/94) of patients receiving OPDIVO in combination with YERVOY.